Circular Economy - Choose to Reuse — Biosphere Institute of the Bow Valley Celebrating a Circular Economy

 What is a circular economy?

 In our current system, we take materials from the Earth, make products from them, and eventually throw them away as waste – the process is linear.
+Often this linear economic model is referred to as a “take-make-waste” system.

 In a circular economy, we stop waste being produced in the first place and nature is regenerated through processes like maintenance, reuse, refurbishment, remanufacture, recycling, and composting.